Steven Spielberg's unrealized projects: Matt Helm

+On July 30, 2009, it was reported that Spielberg was considering directing or producing a serious rebooting of the Matt Helm franchise, rewritten by Paul Attanasio.

 Harvey

 On August 2, 2009, Spielberg stated that he would direct a film adaptation of the play Harvey.
 Will Smith, Robert Downey Jr. and Tom Hanks were considered to play the lead role, while Jonathan Tropper was hired to write the screenplay.
 DreamWorks and 20th Century Fox would have developed the film.
 However, Collider confirmed on December 4, 2009, that the project was cancelled due to problems with the lead role selection.

 Pirate Latitudes

-In August 2009, Spielberg announced his intention to adapt the Michael Crichton novel Pirate Latitudes, reportedly having wanted to make a pirate film.
+On August 27, 2009, Spielberg announced his intention to adapt the Michael Crichton novel Pirate Latitudes, reportedly having wanted to make a pirate film.
 Spielberg hired David Koepp to pen the screenplay.
 Anil Ambani's Reliance Big Entertainment and Spielberg's DreamWorks Studios will produce the film, which will be the third of Crichton's novels Spielberg has adapted, after the highly successful Jurassic Park films.
 This project is still in development.

 2010s

 Untitled George Gershwin biopic

 On January 31, 2010, it was reported that Spielberg was going to direct a biopic about the life of composer George Gershwin, with Zachary Quinto portraying him and Doug Wright writing.
 Principal photography for the biopic was slated to begin in April that same year, but it never came to fruition.
 On February 20, 2013, it was reported that Spielberg was still interested in making a biopic about Gershwin's life.
+Later, in 2026, Spielberg stated he had been deep in pre-production and had cast Colman Domingo as Todd Duncan but ultimately opted not to make it.